-A pril 22.-The next morning I began to consider of means to put this resolve into execution; but I was at a great loss about my tools.
-I had three large axes, and abundance of hatchets (for we carried the hatchets for traffic with the Indians); but with much chopping and cutting knotty hard wood, they were all full of notches, and dull; and though I had a grindstone, I could not turn it and grind my tools too.
+April 22.-The next morning I began to consider of means to put this resolve into execution; but I was at a great loss about my tools.
+I had three large axes and abundance of hatchets, but with much chopping and cutting knotty hard wood, they were all full of notches, and dull, and though I had a grindstone, I could not turn it and grind my tools too.
 This cost me as much thought as a statesman would have bestowed upon a grand point of politics, or a judge upon the life and death of a man.
-At length, I contrived a wheel with a string, to turn it with my foot, that I might have both my hands at liberty.
+At length I contrived a wheel with a string to turn it with my foot, that I might have both my hands at liberty.